We Are Your Friends (film): Plot

-While taking a run, the battery of Cole's phone goes dead, causing his music to stop playing.
-Upon closer observation, he listens to his surroundings, which inspires him to record samples and integrate them into his long-awaited track.
-Cole then calls and tells James that he has something for Summer Fest, and James gives him another chance.
+During a run, Cole begins to notice the natural sounds of his surroundings, which inspires him to record samples and integrate them into his long-awaited track.
+Cole tells James that he is ready and has something for SummerFest - James gives him another chance.
 The festival is set outside the American Apparel building in Los Angeles.
-Cole releases his track, which contains snippets of his conversations with Sophie and Squirrel, and he later uses Squirrel's quote "Are We Ever Going To Be Better Than This?" as a hook before the beat drop.
+Cole plays his track, which contains soundbites of conversations with Sophie and Squirrel.
 When the song ends, Cole is met with enthusiastic acclaim from the audience and James.
-The film concludes with Sophie going back to college, Ollie reading for an audition, Mason handling the nightclub, and Cole remaining positive about his future and creating a proper relationship with Sophie.
+The film concludes with a montage of the characters venturing out into their respective paths of life: Ollie prepares for an audition, Mason running operations at the nightclub, and Cole remains positive about his future and creating a proper relationship with Sophie, who returned to school.

-In the mid-credits scene, Tanya opens her front door to an Adidas box that Cole has been saving all of his earnings in throughout the film.
+In the mid-credits scene, Tanya opens her front door to an Adidas shoebox that Cole has been saving his earnings in throughout the film.